ajeetraina/dhi-sample-demos/backstage/guides.md

-# Harden a Backstage application with Docker Hardened Images
+# Secure a Backstage application with Docker Hardened Images

 This guide shows how to secure a Backstage application using Docker Hardened Images (DHI).
 Backstage is a CNCF open source developer portal used by thousands of organizations to manage their software catalogs, templates, and developer tooling.